Asymptotic behaviour of galactic small-scale dynamos at modest magnetic Prandtl number: Results

+However, models~\PDC\,, all in the nonlinear stage of the SSD, have integral scales $L_B>3\pc$, which would be expected during the kinematic stage following the trends evident in models \NAA--\NCA.
+They may also converge on $L_B\simeq11\pc$, but confirmation will require the simulations to be extended.
+The equivalent integral scale for the velocity is consistently $L_{U}\simeq121$--$129$~pc with little sensitivity to resolution, hence $\nu=10^{-3}\kpc\kms$ is \emph{fully} resolved.
+This is somewhat smaller than $L_v = 270\pc$ for the turbulent flow found by \citet{Hollins22}, but that determination was in lower densities entrained by vertical winds and galactic shear.

 The current results at resolutions of $512^3$ and $1024^3$ are strong evidence that the magnetic energy at saturation of the SSD is asymptotic at Pm or Rm levels far below those of the real ISM and within reach of numerical simulations.
-This is consistent with the results of \citet{SCTMM04} and \citet{SSFBK15} for isothermal, compressible plasmas with artificial forcing, who find an asymptotic value of the saturation energy below 10\% of equipartition with the kinetic energy at $\Pm\lesssim100$.
+This is consistent with the results of \citet{SCTMM04} and \citet{SSFBK15} for isothermal, compressible plasmas with artificial forcing, who find at $\Pm\lesssim100$ there is already an asymptotic value of the magnetic saturation energy below 10\% of equipartition with the kinetic energy.